Steps to getting married

 Getting married: Step 1

-Then you need to find a venue or location, before you contact me to see if I’m available for your day!
+This first step should be confirmed before you contact me to see if I’m available for your day!

 If I am, I would love to schedule in a time to meet with you and your partner to discuss all your requirements and options in detail.